EvidentSecurity/esp-sdk-ruby/docs/SubOrganizationsApi.md

 id = 56 # Integer | Sub Organization ID

 opts = {
-  name: "name_example", # String | Name of the sub organization
-  include: "include_example" # String | Related objects that can be included in the response:  external_accounts, organization, teams See Including Objects for more information.
+  include: "include_example", # String | Related objects that can be included in the response:  external_accounts, organization, teams See Including Objects for more information.
-}
+  name: "name_example" # String | Name of the sub organization }

 begin